fastify/ajv-compiler/README.md

 ### AJV Standalone

-AJV v8 introduces the [standalone feature](https://ajv.js.org/standalone.html) that let you to pre-compile your schemas and use them in your application for a faster startup.
+AJV v8 introduced a [standalone feature](https://ajv.js.org/standalone.html) that lets you pre-compile your schemas and use them in your application for a faster startup.

 To use this feature, you must be aware of the following: